facebookarchive/clang-as-ios-dylib/README.md

+## Archived Repo

+**This is an archived project and is no longer supported or updated by Facebook.
+Please do not file issues or pull-requests against this repo.
+If you wish to continue to develop this code yourself, we recommend you fork it.**

+This hack was useful for convincing Xcode to make iOS dynamic libraries in the days of Xcode 5.
+With Xcode 6, Apple introduced Frameworks on iOS which are pretty much equivalent to dylibs but with a different packaging structure.
+Frameworks should satisfy all use cases for clang-as-ios-dylib.

 ## clang-as-ios-dylib

 __clang-as-ios-dylib__ is a workaround for building iOS dynamic libraries from Xcode.
 Most importantly, it lets Xcode build iOS dylibs without requiring any modifications to the Xcode installation.